Jean Germain Drouais: Career

-In 1783 he was admitted to compete for the great prize of painting offered by the Academy, the subject being the Widow of Nain.
+In 1783 he was admitted to compete for the great prize of painting offered by the Academy the Prix de Rome, the subject being the Widow of Nain.
 After inspecting the works of his fellow-competitors, however, he lost hope and destroyed his own canvas, but was consoled by the assurance of his master David that he had not done badly, and would have won the prize.
 This was further revealed by the fact that no first prize was awarded in 1783 after his work was withdrawn.
-The next year he was triumphantly successful, the Woman of Canaan at the Feet of Christ, with which he gained the prize, being compared by competent critics with the works of Poussin.
+The next year he was triumphantly successful, the Woman of Canaan at the Feet of Christ, with which he gained the 3-5 year grant to study in Rome, being compared by competent critics with the works of Poussin.
 He was carried shoulder high by his fellow-students through the streets to his mother's house, and a place was afterward found for his picture in the Louvre.
-His success making him only the more eager to perfect himself in his art, he accompanied David to Rome, where he worked even more assiduously than in Paris.
+His success making him only the more eager to perfect himself in his art, he accompanied David to Rome in 1783, where he worked even more assiduously than in Paris.
 He was most strongly influenced by the remains of ancient art and by the works of Raphael.
 Goethe, who was at Rome at the time it was finished, has recorded the deep impression made by his Marius at Minturnae, which he characterizes as in some respects superior to the work of David, his master.
 The last picture that he completed was his Philoctetes on the Island of Lemnos.